 Call the Graduate Programs Office at 716-645-3204.
 If you are a prospective applicant, we encourage you to attend an on-campus information session or schedule a personalized visit.
 If you are an admitted student, our office will provide information over the summer prior to enrollment regarding academic advisement appointments.

 An average MS class will include about 30-40 students.
-Some electives may be as small as 15 or as large as 50.
+Some electives may be as small as 15 students or as large as 50.

 Study time outside the classroom varies greatly from student to student and fluctuates throughout the semester based on assignments and exams.
 You should expect to invest a minimum of 20 hours per week studying.